aksommerville/opener/README.md

 ## TODO

-- [x] Using a 3x5 font, so store them glyphwise in 16 bits each.
-- [x] Map format and loader.
-- - [x] Change it to use just one map, and scroll freely.
-- [x] Map editor.
-- [x] Render maps.
-- [x] Sprites, generically.
-- [x] Transitions.
-XXX just one map.
-- [x] Try locking the camera until you approach the edge, and slide to positions not an entire screen apart.
-- - Stop should be a factor of (84,41).
-Um.
-41 is prime.
-Bump world to (100,51).
-- - XXX There just isn't enough screen for that.
-- - [x] But what if we did it based on entire screens?
-- - - Yes I prefer this.
-- [x] Hero movement, collisions, trigger transitions.
 - [ ] Enemies.
 - [ ] Combat: Shoot enemies with your wand and they are disabled until you leave the room.
 - [ ] Damage: No death.
 Full Moon style, getting hit interrupts and pushes you.
-- [x] Spell casting. ...no need, we're doing keys to open the cages, and a simple attack.
-- - [x] Spell of Opening
-- - [x] Spell of Slumber
-- - [x] Need a few more.
-And also some hidden ones.
-- [x] Animals to rescue.
-- [x] Game over.
-Win only, you play until you win or give up.
-- [x] Dialogue.
 - [ ] Proper maps and graphics.
-- [x] Hello modal.
-- [x] Music.
 - [ ] Sound effects.
 - [ ] genioc_main.c:genioc_store_load,genioc_store_save: Implement if we need, and copy back to shovel.
 - [ ] Eliminate AUX1-to-quit before release. (and provide a friendlier option).